sanketpadhyal/EduLiner/README.md

 Welcome to **EduLiner** — a beautifully designed, student-friendly photo editor that brings advanced features with a simple and animated interface.
 Perfect for students, creators, and anyone who wants quick, clean, and modern photo editing right from the browser!

 ---
+# 🔐 Demo Login Info

+⚠️ Firebase or backend integration is not yet added.

+The login system is for demo purposes only.

+No new accounts can be created from the sign-up page. you can try login pages for demo purpose!

+Use the following credentials to test the UI:

+Email: admin@admin.com
+Password: 123

 ## 🚀 Features